 In the Trough phase, GDP growth may still be negative, but it's not as bad.
 It's clear that the economy has turned a corner.
 According to the NBER, this occurred in the second quarter 2009, when GDP contracted a mere .4%.

 In the Expansion phase, GDP growth turns positive again, and should be in the healthy 2-3% range.
 If the economy is managed well, it can stay in the Expansion phase for years.
 The current expansion phase started in the third quarter 2009, when GDP rose 1.3%.
 This was thanks to the stimulus spending from the American Recovery and Reinvestment Act.
 However, four years into the expansion phase, the unemployment rate was still above 7%.
 That's because the Contraction phase was so harsh.

 The Peak phase is when the economy's expansion slows.
 It's usually the last healthy growth quarter before the recession starts.
 You usually don't know you are in a peak until it is too late.
 However, if the GDP growth rate is 4% or higher for two or more quarters in a row, you can bet the peak is not far off.
-In the 2008 recession, the peak occurred in the fourth quarter 2007, when the GDP growth was 1.5%.
+In the 2008 recession, the peak occurred in the third quarter 2007, when the GDP growth was 2.7%.